t4d-gmbh/ci-cd-workflows/source/content/creating_workflows/from_yaml_to_action.md

 In the [<i class="fas fa-person-running "></i> Runners <i class="fas fa-person-running fa-flip-horizontal"></i>](../runners/index.md) section, we’ll focus on the execution environments.
 Here, we provide a high-level overview of how remote services convert YAML configurations into actionable steps.
-{% else %}
-How is a YAML file turned into an automated workflow?
-{% endif %}

 1. **Syntax Parsing**: The remote service first checks the YAML syntax{% if page %} for any format errors to ensure the file can be processed{% endif %}.